 - A wedge of triple-cream cheese: Ditto to the above.
 One delicious cheese is a treat for after the holiday or for the long weekend, especially if they have house guests.
 And don't hold back: Saint-André or another triple-creme is the way to go.
 Crackers are optional but appreciated.

-- Pint of high-quality vanilla or caramel ice cream: Most pie is even better with ice cream, but if this doesn't get eaten during the party, a host may enjoy a pint of their favorite flavor of Jeni's or Häagen-Dazs to accompany leftovers.
+- Pint of high-quality vanilla or caramel ice cream: Most pie is even better with ice cream, but if this doesn't get eaten during the party, a host may enjoy a pint of their favorite flavor of Jeni's, Blue Marble, or Häagen-Dazs to accompany leftovers.

-- Their favorite food magazines: I don't know about you, but I don't actually subscribe to many magazines.
-Grab a couple favorites, roll them up and tie a ribbon around them, and hand them to your host to enjoy over the weekend.
+- Their favorite food magazine: I don't know about you, but I don't actually subscribe to many magazines.
+Grab one or two favorites and add a cute gift tag (I've used little clothespins to attach it!), and pass the bundle on to your host to enjoy over the weekend.

 - Aromatic dish soap: Bring a bottle of Mrs. Meyer's or another favorite dish soap that can be found at the grocery store, along with an offer to clean the roasting pan, and you'll win Guest of the Year.